The Fishhook Layer in Lithic Literature.

 Hooking back around to the article about the deer and the alligator I would like to share a few ways the deer and alligator layer intersect.
 With further inspection the deer antler starts to make sense you can start putting together the extensive selection of horn and antler to pick from.
 I believe we are starting to skirt the layer where the kinds of materials are suggested for the making of a gaff/hook.
 The design is showing the viewer how to choose the best medium for the gaff to best meet your needs.
 I think antler would be a great choice!

 Take a moment to explore the different horns and antlers suggested by the screenshot from an internet search of horns and antlers above.
 While holding some the the shapes suggested in the search in the front of your mind, look at the area above and around the deer sticker created from an Southern African stone wall art above, and linger.
 You should start to pick up the bovine family.
 We can take a little break after you spot the hoofed animals all following the deer to the water for a drink.
-You will find what ever type of horn or antler here.
+You will find what every type of horn or antler here.

 I think here is a good moment to take a break from looking and affirm some goals in this venture as the subjects start cascading off the stone.
 This is a new stone for me and I am orienting myself to the artist, the time, the medium.
 With each type of stone the artist must adjust to the texture, grain, density, hardness, etc. The use of oxidating iron traces to enhance the design in this stone is an intelligent decision made by the artist.
 While finding my sea legs with this new stone I begin to fathom the enormity of the hook in human development.

-I may seem like I am all over the place and if I had an editor they would be the first to tell me so, and I get it.
-At the same time I am documenting material in real time, which is the most fun.
 I get happy when I see a new pattern, or an old pattern presented in a new way.
 I am confident that I am on the right track, but I am only human and I will make mistakes.
 I try to follow-up and make corrections but I find that the greater mistake is seeing something and not documenting it.
 I am building my own reference for Lithic Literature the best I can.
 I am also documenting my experience as I process material.
 It is an archeological observational study of the design, but I also include myself in the study because initially a lot of folks were frightened by the thought of mental illness that has been used to gaslight this type of ancient human communication.
 So thank you for your patience.
 Okay, coffee break.🍵

 There are times when the amount of new material is so abundant that I feel the need to pinch myself.
 Can all of this be real?
 I am trying to figure that out, and the more I look, the more incredible it becomes, but I am sure that even the folks studying the t-pillars will start to pinch themselves a little harder when they start seeing the full extent of the design. 😏